Stakeholder Mapping 101: How to Make a Stakeholder Map

 Remain Available

 Finally, keep the lines of communication open.
 Stay in touch with your stakeholders, but also give them a channel by which they can reach you if necessary.
-When they do, listen to what they have to say, interact with them, ask your own questions.
+When they do, listen to what they have to say, interact with them and ask your own questions.
 Communication is an exchange of information.

 How ProjectManager Helps with Stakeholder Management

 While stakeholder maps or power interest grids help with stakeholder analysis, you’ll need other project management tools to engage and manage your stakeholders throughout the project life cycle.
-ProjectManager is a cloud-based project management software that fosters real-time communications with reports that capture progress as it happens to help keep everyone involved in the project informed.
+ProjectManager is online project management software that fosters real-time communications with reports that capture progress as it happens to help keep everyone involved in the project informed.
 Our features help you keep your stakeholders updated easily.

 Stakeholders want to know how you’re going to deliver the project.
 Project managers work hard to build a viable schedule on our online Gantt chart, which organizes tasks, manages dependencies and sets milestones.
 The schedule can be shared with stakeholders to keep them in the loop.